Catenscia/MxOps/docs/source/examples/piggy_bank.md

 ## Scenes

-Now that we home some smart-contracts, we can construct some `Scenes`.
+Now that we have some smart-contracts, we can construct some `Scenes`.
 We will create a scenes folder at the root level of our smart-contract project.
 Here is what our structure looks like:

 ```bash